Table of Contents

 At the beginning of Corso Umberto, not far from Porta Messina, you’ll come across Santa Caterina Church and a medieval palace Palazzo Corvaja with a courtyard.

 It’s also on Corso Umberto that you’ll find the Piazza IX Aprile which is the main square of Taormina.
 The Square is enclosed by two churches – Chiesa di Sant’Agostino on the seaside and Chiesa di San Giuseppe on the other.
 You can also find a low-key castle right next.

 From Piazza IX Aprile you can enjoy more amazing views as you gaze at the natural beauty of the sea and Mount Etna in the distance.

-If a casual stroll is not quite enough for you, then you can learn and explore even more with a 90 Min Private Tour or a Half Day Private Tour.
-Both tours will provide you with an uniquely authentic and educational experience where you can discover the city’s best kept secrets from a local guide.
+If a casual stroll is not quite enough for you, then you can learn and explore even more on a Half Day Private Tour.
+The tour will provide you with a uniquely authentic and educational experience where you can discover the city’s best kept secrets from a local guide.